smontanari/code-forensics/README.md

 ## Usage
 This is a short description on how to get started with **code-forensics**.

-**Please refer to the [WIKI PAGES](https://github.com/smontanari/code-forensics/wiki) for a comprehensive documentation, advanced settings and more**.
+PLEASE REFER TO THE [WIKI PAGES](https://github.com/smontanari/code-forensics/wiki) FOR A MORE COMPREHENSIVE DOCUMENTATION.

 ### Minimal configuration
 code-forensics runs as a set of gulp tasks, therefore it requires a `gulpfile.js` to bootstrap gulp, however there is no need to know the task declaration syntax, as all the necessary tasks are defined inside code-forensics.